 This Homemade Chai Tea Concentrate would make a lovely holiday gift in a mason jar with a cute tag, some ribbon or twine, etc. Another great gift idea would be to pre-mix all of the spices and place them with the tea bags into a cute little cheesecloth pouch for an adorable chai concentrate mix packet, so your recipient can make their concentrate whenever they wish, adding or taking away any spices of their choosing.
 You would just want to substitute dried ginger for fresh and skip the orange zest.
-And of course provide the recipient with the following instructions ::: To make your chai concentrate, place 4 1/2 cups of water and 1/2 cup coconut, date or raw cane sugar in a medium sized sauce pan.
+And of course provide the recipient with the following instructions ::: To make your chai concentrate, place 4 1/2 cups of water and 1/2 cup coconut, date or raw cane or other granulated sugar in a medium sized sauce pan.
 Bring to a boil.
 Reduce heat to a simmer and place the cheesecloth pouch in.
 Simmer for 20 minutes, remove the pouch, then stir in 1 tablespoon of honey (optional).
 Allow to cool before pouring it in an air tight container or jar and placing in the fridge to cool.
 Keeps up to 7 days.
 For a latte, hot or cold, mix one part concentrate to one part milk of your choice, warm up or serve over ice. :::

 PS – I am loving the comments about using the concentrate in other things like baked goods or making a syrup from it.
 SO brilliant, I didn’t even think of that.
 Great ideas!

 - 1 vanilla bean, split in half (or 1 tablespoon of vanilla extract added at the very end)

 - ½ cup coconut sugar, date sugar or raw cane sugar (you can add more or less depending on how sweet you like your chai)

 - 1 - 3-inch section of fresh ginger, cut into pieces